 Here's more information about interview body language for you.

 The sound isn't perfect on video so you have to be more careful than usual if your English isn't perfect.
 Slow down, speak clearly, and pause between words.

-Practice key words you'll need, such as vocabulary about your field, as well as basic interviewing words.
+Practice key words you'll need, such as vocabulary about your field.

 10. Practice answers to questions

 Last but not least, you should practice answering common questions, just like you would do for any interview.

 Use the STAR format to answer behavioral questions – the ones where you need to give an example or tell a story.

 What kind of skills do you want to learn at INSEAD?